whyjay17/vsts_kpi_extension/README.md

 ### Get the web extension SDK

-Each web extension sample has a `bower.json` or `package.json` file, which references third-party libraries used by the sample, including the [Visual Studio Services Web Extension SDK](https://github.com/Microsoft/vss-web-extension-sdk).
+Each web extension sample has a `bower.json` or `package.json` file, which references third-party libraries used by the sample, including the [Azure DevOps Web Extension SDK](https://github.com/Microsoft/vss-web-extension-sdk).
 This SDK JavaScript file is required by all web extensions.

 From the directory of the sample, run: